zulamit/zwallet/docs/advanced/cold-storage.md

 ![Broadcast](img/IMG_0098.PNG)

 1. Select "Broadcast" from the app menu
-2. Pick up the raw transaction file from storage
+2. Pick up the raw transaction file from the storage
-3. Wait for the tx id
+3. Wait for the transaction id

 ## Remarks

-- USB drive is safer that Cloud storage but in any case, the files do not contain any information that could be used to reveal your secret key
+- USB drive is safer than Cloud storage but in any case, the files do not contain any information that could be used to reveal your secret key